-Covid-19 friendly Safer Internet Day ideas
+Covid-19 safe Safer Internet Day ideas

 Safer Internet Day activities may look a little different this year as we adapt to Covid-19 restrictions, but #SID2021 can still be a fun, vibrant and engaging celebration!